MicrosoftDocs/windows-itpro-docs/devices/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

     $strRegPool = $strRegPoolEntry
 }

 # Try to SfB-enable the account.
-Note that it may not work right away as the account needs to propogate to active directory
+Note that it may not work right away as the account needs to propagate to active directory
 PrintAction "Enabling Skype for Business..."
 Start-Sleep -s 10
 $Error.Clear()